AbdulBasit313/React-Quiz-App-Template/README.md

 ## Xeven Quiz - ReactJS Quiz App Template Code Documentations

-Welcome to the Code Quiz App documentation!
 This guide will walk you through the steps to start using and customizing the app according to your needs.
 The Code Quiz App is designed to help you create interactive quizzes with various question types, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.

 ## Demo App